Ccantey/LCC-Precincts/README.md

 ## Minnesota Legislative Coordinating Commission
 ### Legislative district mapping application User Interface

-The **Who Represents Me?** application is a completely open-source full-stack, responsive (RWD) application, built with PostGIS, Leaflet, and a little TLC.
+The **District Finder** application is a completely open-source full-stack, responsive (RWD) application, built with PostGIS, Leaflet, and a little TLC, that was spun off of the District Finder.
+The only difference is that this shows precincts as well.

 See it in the wild at [http://gis.leg.mn](http://www.gis.leg.mn/OpenLayers/districts/)